webix-hub/docs/data/api/ui.dbllist_setvalue.md

 =============

-@todo:
-	check

 @short:
-	defines the item(s) that should be moved to the list of selected items
+	specifies the item(s) that should be selected

 @params:

-- ids		string|array		the  id (ids) of the items to move
+- ids		string|array		the  id (ids) of the items to select

 @example:
 webix.ui({
     view:"dbllist",
     id:"dbl1",